Kodály Music Teaching Certificate

 • Dates: July 1-2-3, 2024, 12 noon-5 pm

-• Instructors: Dr. Mary Ellen Junda, Janice Allen, Kenneth Griffith
+• Instructors: Dr. Mary Ellen Junda, Janice Allen, Emily Howe

 Performance pieces that center the singers’ experience, provoke thought and discourse, and build bridges.